White-crowned parrot: Description

-The white-crowned parrot is a medium sized parrot of about 24cm in length.
-It has a broad body and short tail with a dark brown iris and brownish-pink eye ring.
+The white-crowned parrot is a medium-sized parrot of about 24cm in length.
+It has a broad body and a short tail, with a dark brown iris and brownish-pink eye ring.
 The bill is yellowish with a slight green coloration.
-Its forehead, crown and lores are pure white with white patch on chin, and center of throat.
-The belly is mainly green; the basal colors of feathers on breast are green with dark blue and purplish-blue tips, and light blue at subterminal band.
-This scaly effect is also apparent in the feathers on cheeks and hindneck that are basally green with light bluish-green and purplish-blue at subterminal band.
-The mantle and back is soft and shiny in a reddish brown color with green scapulars that are reddish and yellowish-brown on tips and outerwebs.
+Its forehead, crown and lores are pure white with white patch on chin and center of throat.
+The belly is mainly green; the basal colors of feathers on the breast are green with dark blue and purplish-blue tips, and light blue at the subterminal band.
+This scaly effect is also apparent in the feathers on cheeks and hindneck that are basally green with light bluish-green and purplish-blue at the subterminal band.
+The mantle and back are soft and shiny in a reddish brown color, with green scapulars that are reddish and yellowish-brown on tips and outer webs.
 They have violet blue primary coverts and green greater coverts; the lesser and median coverts are reddish-brown with paler tips which gives the wing a spotty appearance.
 The rump and upper tail coverts are brighter green with red undertail coverts.
 The upper wing is covered in brown patches and pale bluish-green in underwing.
 The physical attributes in both sexes are similar.
 The juvenile has head, hindneck, and breast covered in green, with light yellowish cheeks and crown.
 The white-crowned parrot is widely sympatric across Mexico and western Panama.
-Some of the similar species includes the brown-hooded parrot (Pyrillia haematotis); it has a brown head and white lores, but no white crown, nor red undertail coverts.
+Similar species include the brown-hooded parrot (Pyrillia haematotis); it has a brown head and white lores, but no white crown, nor red undertail coverts.
 Its body is mainly green with visible red axillaries during flight, rapid wingbeats, and a high-pitched voice.
 Another species, the blue-headed parrot (Pionus menstruus) is mainly green with a bright blue head and neck, red undertail coverts, and yellowish wing coverts.
 The white-crowned parrot has a fast wingbeat and climbs onto branches whilst feeding.
-They are often in pairs or small flocks except breeding seasons.
+They are often in pairs or small flocks except during breeding seasons.
 They are very cautious and will fly away while screeching loudly when approached.
-Their harsh voice will screech like kreeek-kreeek or kree-ah-kee-ah during flight but can become unnoticeable and silent in tree canopy.
+Their harsh voice will screech like kreeek-kreeek or kree-ah-kee-ah during flight, but can become unnoticeable and silent in the tree canopy.